chelseamiller/frontenddev/chelseastheme/README.md

-This is a good theme for more corporate type businesses such as companies in finance, etc.  By Chelsea R. Miller
+This is a simple but modern theme for more corporate type businesses such as companies in finance, etc.  By Chelsea R. Miller